A new ring system discovered in our solar system

-an image of a ring system around a dwarf planet
+Scientists have discovered a new ring system around a dwarf planet on the edge of the solar system.

 The ring system orbits much further out than is typical for other ring systems, calling into question current theories of how ring systems are formed.
 The ring system is around a dwarf planet, named Quaoar, which is approximately half the size of Pluto and orbits the Sun beyond Neptune.